 If the licence in the originating jurisdiction does not include education or occupational standards for a specific area of practice in Alberta, the applicant is required to complete education requirements related to area(s) of practice not covered by the licence in their originating jurisdiction.

-Alberta, British Columbia and Nova Scotia practice designated agency and transaction brokerage.
-As real estate professionals outside of these jurisdictions do not receive education in designated agency and transaction brokerage, they must complete the Consumer Relationships e-learning course on these topics.
+Alberta, British Columbia, and Nova Scotia practice designated agency and transaction brokerage.
+As real estate licensees outside of these jurisdictions do not receive education in designated agency and transaction brokerage, they must complete the Consumer Relationships e-learning course on these topics.
 The Consumer Relationships course fee is $300 and its completion must be within 120 days of RECA issuing a licence.

 You can request a review of your eligibility for labour mobility by completing an online application and paying the $100 application fee.